 On the last day, we put together an Implementation plan with our “3–5 to thrive”.
 These are the key takeaways from the conference that we plan to apply moving forward:

-One day per week I will be sitting down to spend 90min working on the business rather than in the business.
-It’s called 7/7 as I will be focusing in on one area of the 7 Forces of Business Mastery each week, at the end of 7 weeks, I start over.
+One day per week I will be sitting down to spend 90 minutes working on the business rather than in the business.
+It’s called 7/7 as I will be focusing on one area of the 7 Forces of Business Mastery each week, at the end of 7 weeks, I start over.

 - Week 1: Creating an Effective Business Map